HermanL02/WarwickUniversity-Notes/CS915 Revision.md

 1. AES (No need memorize design)
 2. How Confusion and Diffusion work?
 3. Why ECB insecure?
 Correlation.
-4. CBC, CFB, OFB, CRT properties, recovery of error and synchronization
+4. Draw CBC, CFB, OFB, CRT properties, learn its recovery of error and synchronization
+##